Correlation functions for open XXZ spin 1/2 quantum chains with unparallel boundary magnetic fields: The open spin-1/2 XXZ quantum chain

 \subsection{Gauge transformation of the reflection algebra}

-It is possible to solve the spectral model, i.e. to diagonalize the boundary transfer matrices \eqref{transfer}, by means of the quantum version of the Separation of Variable (SoV) approach \cite{Skl85,Skl85a,Skl92,Skl95}, see also \cite{MaiN18,MaiN19c} for a more general version of the SoV approach.
-Even if this is not required in the latter framework, we recall here the gauge transformations introduced in \cite{CaoLSW03,FalKN14} and used in \cite{KitMNT18} to gauge transform the model into an effective one in which at least one of the boundary matrices becomes triangular \cite{Nic12}.
+The quantum version of the Separation of Variable (SoV) approach \cite{Skl85,Skl85a,Skl92,Skl95}, see also \cite{MaiN18,MaiN19c} for a more general version of the SoV approach, has been used to solve the spectral model of the boundary transfer matrices \eqref{transfer}.
+Even if this is not required in the latter framework, we recall here the gauge transformations introduced in \cite{CaoLSW03,FalKN14} and used in \cite{KitMNT18} to transform the model into an effective one in which at least one of the boundary matrices becomes triangular \cite{Nic12}.